-Stairs, open or unprotected sides, changes in flooring or any hazard that might otherwise be obvious can become quite dangerous if the area is not properly lighted and illuminated.
-The same can be true on streets, sidewalks and crosswalks when they are not properly illuminated.
-Property owners have a duty make sure that lights on the interior and exterior of a property are in working condition, particularly when hazards are lurking in the dark.
+Stairs, open or unprotected sides, changes in flooring, or any hazard that might otherwise be obvious can become quite dangerous if the area has inadequate lighting and is not properly illuminated.
+The same can be true on streets, sidewalks, and crosswalks when they are not properly illuminated.
+Property owners have a duty to make sure that lights on the interior and exterior of a property are in working condition, particularly when hazards are lurking in the dark.
 Inadequate lighting can conceal potholes or other hazards in a parking lot or walkway.
 It can also cause someone to miss a step or fail to see any number of hazards and obstructions that can be present on premises.

 Inadequate lighting can also create conditions that contribute to criminal activity or create the circumstances through which you become prey to a criminal assault or robbery.
 In certain circumstances, a property owner may be on notice that such activities are occurring on the property and that lighting could prevent the situation from arising.
 Our courts have made these types of cases a bit difficult as far as holding property owners liable for criminal activity.
-Nonetheless, your specific circumstances are certain worth a phone call to see if we might be able to help you and your family.
+Nonetheless, your specific circumstances are certainly worth a phone call to see if we might be able to help you and your family.
 We have represented injured persons throughout the state of Washington who have been injured on property due in part to inadequate lighting.
 Call us today to speak with one of our experienced attorneys

 811 First Ave Suite 510

 Seattle, WA 98104